Introduction to Exploratory Testing

 - After that, we have analyzed the root or parent cause for the occurrence of this type of fault.

 - Then find the risk ratio of each fault followed by its solution.

-- A time schedule is prescribed to the pair of tester which is not more than 90 minutes.
+- A time schedule is prescribed to the pair of a tester, which is not more than 90 minutes.

 - It can be an increase or decrease by 45 minutes.

-- This stage makes the tester to analyze the fault and return with the amicable solution.
+- This stage makes the tester analyze the fault and return with an amicable solution.

 3. Test Charters